eayumi/eayumi.github.io/README.md

 ## Usage
 There are two ways to use the tool.
 The first is to open the application in a webbrowser of your choosing at https://eayumi.github.io.
+It is advised to use Chrome or Microsoft Edge.
 The second option is to use a local host.
 Users with a Mac computer should use the first option.

 The user needs only internet access and open a local host.